UNISON members in health are at the forefront of the rapidly changing Coronavirus pandemic

 Infection control and Personal Protective Equipment (PPE)

-This new guidance should help you feel more confident approaching your employer if you have concerns about PPE being provided.
+This guidance should help you feel more confident approaching your employer if you have concerns about PPE being provided.
 It is under constant review and UNISON will continue to listen to members’ concerns and take these straight to the government on their behalf.
 We have already flagged the need for more clarity over resuscitation protocols, and for instruction about management of unavoidable contact between staff in communal staff areas like locker rooms and kitchen facilities.

 Your employer must carry out a full risk assessment and provide you with all the specialist training and the PPE (gowns/aprons, masks, gloves, etc) that you need.
-The type of equipment you get will depend on the likelihood and risks of you getting the Covid-19 disease.
+The type of equipment you get will depend on the likelihood and risks of you getting the COVID-19 disease.

-Protective equipment for those caring for patients who have COVID 19 symptoms
+Protective equipment for those caring for patients who have COVID-19 symptoms

-As a minimum, your employer should provide a fluid-resistant surgical mask, gloves, apron and eye protection if you are working within one metre of patient or if there’s any risk of splashing into the eyes.
+Where NHS staff are required to treat patients displaying COVID-19 symptoms, as a minimum, your employer should provide a fluid-resistant surgical mask, gloves, apron and eye protection if you are working within one metre of patient or if there’s any risk of splashing into the eyes.